jaeyk/jaeyk.github.io/index.md

 ## Research agenda

-My research agenda sits at the intersection between political science, public policy, and data science.
+My research agenda lies at the intersection of political science, public policy, and data science.
 I study how marginalized people build power, resist social inequality, and access the public benefits they deserve using computational, experimental, survey, and archival methods.
-I also investigate how anti-immigrant politics and its resistance varies across countries and regions, refine identity and marginalization measurements, and explore the political patterns of hate speech, misinformation, and privacy violation.
-My regional focus is the US, Canada, and East Asia.
+I also investigate how anti-immigrant politics and its resistance varies across countries and regions, refine identity and marginalization measurements, and explore the political patterns of online harms.
+I am deeply interested in using data for civic engagement and public policy problems, and my regional focus is the US, Canada, and East Asia.

 ## Research pipeline